lastephey/magnet-notebooks/README.md

+# magnet repo README

-#this is repo where i put notebooks and scripts for magnets collaboration work
+this is repo where i put notebooks and scripts for magnets collaboration work